Harsha7999/PAROLE-REVOLUTIONIZING-THE-INDIAN-PRISION-SYSTEM/README.md

 # MERITS
 Our approach to benefit UTP’s involves the following methods:

-1.User-Friendly Application
+1.User-Friendly Application<br>
-2.Pro Bono Lawyer Matching
+2.Pro Bono Lawyer Matching <br>
-3.Real-Time Monitoring Dashboard
+3.Real-Time Monitoring Dashboard<br>
-4.Authourized Access
+4.Authourized Access<br>
-5.Pre-Trained ChatBot
+5.Pre-Trained ChatBot<br>
-6.Virtual Sessions
+6.Virtual Sessions<br>
-7.Providing list of Rehabilition Centres
+7.Providing list of Rehabilition Centres<br>

 # SOFTWARES REQUIRED FOR IMPLEMENTATION

-1.HTML (Hyper-text Markup language)
+1.HTML (Hyper-text Markup language)<br>
-2. CSS (Cascading Style Sheets)
+2. CSS (Cascading Style Sheets)<br>
-3. JavaScript
+3. JavaScript<br>
-4. Python
+4. Python<br>
-5. Mongo BD
+5. Mongo BD <br>
-6. Pre-Trained ChatBot
+6. Pre-Trained ChatBot<br>

 # CONCLUSION

-1.The outcome of our application is to provide UTPs with fair and transparent access to court proceedings by connecting them with pro bono lawyers.
+1.The outcome of our application is to provide UTPs with fair and transparent access to court proceedings by connecting them with pro bono lawyers.<br>
 2.Additionally, we aim to raise awareness among UTPs about their legal rights and provisions.
-This initiative represents a significant step towards addressing the challenges faced by UTPs and fostering a more equitable and transparent criminal justice system.
+This initiative represents a significant step towards addressing the challenges faced by UTPs and fostering a more equitable and transparent criminal justice system.<br>
-3.Through this application, we aspire to make a positive impact on the lives of UTPs and contribute to the larger goal of achieving social justice in India.
+3.Through this application, we aspire to make a positive impact on the lives of UTPs and contribute to the larger goal of achieving social justice in India.<br>
-4.Our legal aid application represents a significant stride in addressing the challenges faced by UTPs.
-5.By connecting UTPs with pro bono lawyers and promoting awareness of their rights, we aim to bridge the gap in the legal process, ensuring fairness and justice for all.
+4.Our legal aid application represents a significant stride in addressing the challenges faced by UTPs.<br> 5.By connecting UTPs with pro bono lawyers and promoting awareness of their rights, we aim to bridge the gap in the legal process, ensuring fairness and justice for all.<br>
-6.This initiative underscores our commitment to fostering a more equitable and transparent criminal justice system, ultimately leading to a positive transformation in the lives of UTPs and contributing to the broader cause of social justice in India.
+6.This initiative underscores our commitment to fostering a more equitable and transparent criminal justice system, ultimately leading to a positive transformation in the lives of UTPs and contributing to the broader cause of social justice in India.<br>